pacaunt/typst-presentate/src/utils.typ

   return base
 }

 // This can be used to create multiple column layout.
 #let multicols(columns, ..kwargs) = grid(columns: columns, gutter: 1em, ..kwargs)

-// Hide list marker and enum number, but shift the layout.
-To use this, change the hider to `utils.hide-enum-list` and create a  "non-tight" enum and list for not affecting the layout.
-#let hide-enum-list = it => {
-  show list: hide
-  show enum: hide
-  show: hide
-  it
-}